Mobeen-01/Portfolio/Portfolio_Docs/ Doctorly – Hospital & Clinic Management System/README.md

 - **Deployment**: Optimized for desktop, tablet, and mobile

 ## 📂 Attached:
-PDF with demo images showcasing the UI design, along with the database work I contributed to, and how the frontend integrates with the backend functionalities (excluding the actual code due to company project confidentiality).
+**Doctorly – Hospital & Clinic Management System.pdf** showcasing the UI design, along with the database work I contributed to, and how the frontend integrates with the backend functionalities (excluding the actual code due to company project confidentiality).